tensorflow/minigo/README.md

 GCS for simple task signalling
 ------------------------------

-The main way these jobs interact is the filesystem -- which is just a GCS bucket mounted as a fuse filesystem inside their container.
+The main way these jobs interact is through GCS, a distributed webservice intended to behave like a filesystem.

-The selfplay jobs will find the newest model in their directory of models and play games with it, writing the games out to a different directory in the bucket.
+The selfplay jobs will find the newest model in the GCS directory of models and play games with it, writing the games out to a different directory in the bucket.

-The training job will collect games from that directory and turn it into chunks, which it will use to play a new model.
+The training job will collect games from that directory and turn it into chunks, which it will use to train a new model, adding it to the directory of models, and completing the circle.

 Bringing up a cluster